kpecsok98/Worcester-Greenspace/README.md

 ![Kyle's cool map](images/Worcester_EJ_some_greenspace_Plot.PNG)

-Lastly, we want to create a geodataframe that contains of Worcester greenspace that is not within an EJ CBG, regardless of how many criteria it has.
+Lastly, we want to create a GeoDataFrame that contains of Worcester green space that is not within an EJ CBG, regardless of how many criteria it has.
 To do this type the following code.

 ```Python
 # Erase Worcester greenspace within areas that Worcester Environmental Justice block groups are in
 Worcester_greenspace_NonEJ = gpd.overlay(Worcester_greenspace, Worcester_EJ, how = 'difference')
 ```
-One last time, type the code below to see what the geodataframe looks like mapped.
+One last time, type the code below to see what the GeoDataFrame looks like mapped.

 ```Python
 # Create a map of Worcester greenspace that's not within an Environmental Justice block group